-Half marathon descends on Camp Hale
+Camp Hale plays host to half marathon

 Post-race refuel includes breakfast burritos, oranges and bananas will be provided by Northside Kitchen.

-All Camp Hale Half Marathon & 5K participants will receive a race shirt.
+All Camp Hale Half Marathon and 5K participants will receive a race shirt.

-Race participants can stop by the Lululemon store in Vail Village this week to enter the in-store raffle!
+Race participants can stop by the Lululemon store in Vail Village this week to enter the in-store raffle.
 The winning raffle entry will receive a Lululemon outfit of their choosing valued at $150. .

 The series continues with the Berry Picker on Aug.
 3, the 10K@10,000 Feet on Aug.
 24 and the MeadowGold 10K on Sept.
 14.